relu/kubernetes-workshop-rubyalacluj/README.md

 As you can see we have three pods running right now.
 But wait, why are they three when we instructed the RestfulSet to bring up three and we had one already created statically from before?
-It's simple, the first pod we created has the same label as the pods created and controlled by the ReplicaSet, this means that the ReplicaSet will count that in as well as long as its selector will match it.
+It's simple, the first pod we created has the same label as the pods managed by the ReplicaSet, this means that the ReplicaSet will count that in as well as long as its selector will match it.

+The ReplicaSet will always maintain a fixed number of pods as per its configuration.
+Think of it as a means to group multiple pods of the same type together.
+If one pod is terminated, a new pod will be crated in its place.

-Let's delete our initially created pod and see what happens.
+Let's delete our initially created static pod and see what happens.

 ```
 $ kubectl delete -f manifests/01-pod.yaml